tylimbach/RubiksCubeAI/README.md

 We provide simulation for all official moves: quarter and half face turns, slice turns, two layer (wide) turns and quarter cube rotations.
 This includes both primary and inverse moves (CW and CCW).

 ## Visualizing the Cube
 The cube state is primarily displayed use xterm-256 color escape sequences.
 It is unfolded from the front face.
-The front face here is green.
+The front face in this case is green.
 > Note: This is not compatible with some computer terminals, only terminals that support xterm-256

 Here is a solved cube: